Ecole doctorale en sciences juridiques

 2:30pm-3pm - Coffee break

-Contributions on any topic of European Law or connected to EU law will be privileged.
-Participants are invited to share questions about their research positioning, how they build (or struggle to build) a critical stance towards the legal development they analyse.
+Participants are invited to share their own questions about their research positioning: how did you build (or struggle to build) a critical stance towards the legal development you analyse?
 Participants are invited to link their question to the above chapter (Is there a European Advantage in Legal Scholarship?) but this is not mandatory.

 Doctoral students wishing to benefit from Hans Micklitz' advice will submit a short text (2000 words maximum) explaining their question about their positioning.